Sigmapitech/area-techno-tester/considerations/mobile-kotlin/README.md

 ## What is the general feeling?

-The overall feeling isn’t great.
+The overall feeling isn't great.
 Android Studio is extremely heavy and eats a lot of RAM, which makes it unpleasant to use.
-Kotlin itself didn’t feel very exciting either — while it is cleaner than Java, it still carries a lot of the same complexity.
+Kotlin itself didn't feel very exciting either — while it is cleaner than Java, it still carries a lot of the same complexity.
 The one clear positive was how easy it was to generate an APK compared to React Native.
-However, since this approach only works for Android and doesn’t cover iOS, it doesn’t really fit our needs.
+However, since this approach only works for Android and doesn't cover iOS, it doesn't really fit our needs.

 ## Advantages